 Admin only - can only be created by an administrator, with abstracts submitted by anyone.

 The bolt-on can sit alongside the standard abstract management process, so abstracts can either be reviewed as part of a symposium, or individually.
-There is a range of tools and features that can help you get to grips with the symposium administration, and the bolt-on integrates seamlessly with any of the Oxford Abstracts packages, which include delegate registration, multi-stage and the online program.
+There is a range of tools and features that can help you get to grips with the symposium administration, and the bolt-on integrates seamlessly with any of the Oxford Abstracts packages, which include delegate registration, multi-stage and the conference platform.

 Get in touch and we can set you up with a free trial.